ArdaBalkir/DNAVarietyCalculator/README.md

 It is written in CPP to maximize performance and is an integretable backend

+For the comparison of strands 40 characters is the limit, feel free to play with the code to change the limits

 ***********************************************************

 RNACalculator offers a very simple GUI design using tkinter